dagood/source-build/Documentation/planning/arcade-powered-source-build.md

 ## Starting point: official build

 The output of source-build is a set of tarballs that can be used to build the .NET Core SDK from source.
-We can add the current behavior of source-build to the Core-SDK official build.
+We can move the current behavior of source-build to the Core-SDK official build.
 That is, Core-SDK clones all constituent repos, applies patches, builds each repo using customized build commands, and produces the source-build tarballs as artifacts.

-The gap here is build performance.
+This immediately makes the dotnet/source-build repo unnecessary: it only held the source-build orchestration behavior.

+This needs more work to meet our goals due to build performance.
 It is simply too slow (> 2hrs) to build all constituent repos within one official build.
 It needs to be fast enough that it is reasonable for the entire official build to be rejected when the source-build fails.

 > Note: practically, the source-build official build should run in an
 > independent build pipeline at first: the long build time would interfere with